Admissions Criteria and Prerequisites

 How do I Apply?

-- Graduation from a N.L.N.A.C. or C.C.N.E. accredited baccalaureate or Master’s nursing program with a cumulative 3.0 G.P.A. on a 4.0 scale
+- Graduation from a A.C.E.N. or C.C.N.E. accredited baccalaureate or Master’s nursing program with a cumulative 3.0 G.P.A. on a 4.0 scale

 - Satisfactory Test of English as a Foreign Language (TOEFL) score if native language is not English

 - GRE Scores taken within the past 5 years.
-This requirement may be waived for applicants who have a G.P.A. of 3.5 or higher (on a 4.0 scale).
+This requirement may be waived for applicants who have earned a master's degree and have a G.P.A. of 3.5 or higher (on a 4.0 scale).

 - $75 Application fee